Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 1.md

 It simply requires that a wise right group of initial players commit to working together to do *whatever is required to iterate the next cycle and advance the play*.
 Come what may.

-Because The Game is *invitation only*, the first players will be absolutely crucial in shaping the Culture, forming the early Teams, inviting in subsequent Players, and ensuring that The Quest progresses, avoids failure, and succeeds.
+Because The Game is *invitation only*, the first players will be crucial in shaping the Culture, forming the early Teams, inviting in subsequent Players, and ensuring that The Quest progresses, avoids failure, and succeeds.

 This invitation to *The Fellowship of The Quest* is a daring call to adventure into the [[Unknown]], to Progress towards [[The Goal]], and to do what has not been done before in service of [[One]] and [[All]].